Sample Digitization, Analysis, and Sharing

-With the slide scanning platform Metafer MetaSystems also offers an extensive toolbox to digitize, analyze, and share larger microscopic samples such as tissue sections.
-Using sophisticated algorithms, dedicated software for the composition of larger images (VSlide) generates high-quality digital copies of a slide.
+With the smart scanning solution based on the Metafer software, MetaSystems also offers an extensive toolbox to digitize, analyze, and share larger microscopic samples such as tissue sections.
+Using sophisticated algorithms, the dedicated software module VSlide for the composition of larger images generates high-quality digital copies of a slide.
 Such images can provide focus stacks, metadata such as information on the location of cells, and sub-images from different origins.
-In a free viewer (VSViewer) users can create their own annotations, generate snapshots from the main image, display different color channels separately on the same screen, and apply contrast enhancement algorithms.
-Tools within Metafer allow users to interpret tissue micro-array cores, or to match consecutive tissue sections.
-Neon integrates all workflow components and keeps track of the process.
-Last but not least, an image server system (VMD) provides all tools for sharing images over the net and supports remote collaboration.
+In the viewer module VSViewer, users can create their own annotations, match consecutive tissue sections, generate snapshots from the main image, display different color channels separately on the same screen, and apply contrast enhancement algorithms.
+Tools within the Metafer software allow users to interpret tissue micro-array cores.
+The case and image data management software Neon integrates all workflow components and keeps track of the process.

-VSlide combines the advantages of a motorized microscope with modern, high-quality imaging automation.
-The system is not restricted with respect to magnifications or contrasting modes.
+Smart scanning with the VSlide software combines the advantages of a motorized microscope with modern, high-quality imaging automation.
+The smart scanning workflow is not restricted with respect to magnifications or contrasting modes.
 It can take advantage of any microscope feature, and it can combine different methods to a smart scanning workflow.
 Even Z-stacks are automatically acquired and stored in the image files so that the users can virtually 'focus' through the digitized sample.

 Imaging with Metafer is very easy.
-The system automatically reads and interprets bar code labels, and configures the scan according to the information in the code.
+The scanning system managed by the Metafer software automatically reads and interprets bar code labels, and configures the scan according to the information in the code.
 Pre-scans facilitate tissue detection in bright field, transmitted light, dark field, or any other contrasting method.
 A high resolution scan can be added either automatically, based on the spatial data obtained in the pre-scan, or on selected regions interactively determined by the researcher.

-Metafer’s virtual slide image is generated automatically in the background while the system scans.
+The virtual slide image is generated automatically in the background while the scanning runs.
 Parameter sets define the employed color channels and the file format of the final image.
-Since the source image files are kept on the system, new virtual slides with other parameters can be re-created anytime.
-Metafer users can choose from a variety of output file formats, including the comprehensive, proprietary VSI format.
+Since the source image files are kept, new virtual slides with other parameters can be re-created anytime.
+VSlide users can choose from a variety of output file formats, including the comprehensive, proprietary VSI format.
 VSI images contain all relevant image information including color channel details, focus stacks, and annotations.
-In the local network, VSI images are read with the versatile viewing software (VSViewer).
-Remote access to the images can be achieved using a dedicated server solution (VMD).
+In the local network, VSI images are read with the versatile viewer module VSViewer.

 Once a VSI file is created, all the spatial information of the image tiles originally acquired remains accessible.
 This allows for precise relocation of any sample region under the microscope.
-Also subsequent acquisitions of selected regions with different techniques are possible.
+Also, subsequent acquisitions of selected regions with different techniques are possible.
 This unique feature allows for setting up an unlimited number of smart workflows.
-Regions of interest (e.g., tumor regions in an H&E section) can be easily marked in the viewing software.
+Regions of interest (e.g., tumor regions in an H&E section) can be easily marked in the viewer module.
 Once a list of target regions is available, they can be re-scanned anytime with other magnifications, contrasting methods, or other scanning parameters.
-The selection of regions can even be done remotely, and the tissue matching tool of Metafer facilitates the transfer of the regions to another sample, e.g., for imaging the same region in subsequent tissue sections.
+The selection of regions can even be done remotely, and the tissue matching tool of VSViewer facilitates the transfer of the regions to another sample, e.g., for imaging the same region in subsequent tissue sections.

-The free viewing software for digital samples created by Metafer (VSViewer) can be installed on any Windows computer with network access to the image data.
+The free viewing module VSViewer for digital samples scanned by using the Metafer software can be installed on any Windows computer with network access to the image data.
 The simplified, modern user interface offers all customary viewing tools offered by handy toolbars which can be hidden, minimized, snapped to the window corner, or freely arranged on the desktop.
 Panning and zooming are done with the mouse and the mouse wheel.

-The viewer has many options for displaying image metadata.
-For example, current Metafer coordinates can be visualized as grids on the image.
-Also the location of the fields of view (FOV), that are, the single original camera images, can be shown as an overlay to the image.
+The VSViewer has many options for displaying image metadata.
+For example, current slide coordinates can be visualized as grids on the image.
+Also, the location of the fields of view (FOV), that are, the single original camera images, can be shown as an overlay to the image.
 The navigation bar at the bottom of the screen always provides information on the sample location currently shown.
-This includes the current magnification, the zoom factor, the focus level (if the current image contains focus stacks), and the Metafer coordinate of the window center.
+This includes the current magnification, the zoom factor, the focus level (if the current image contains focus stacks), and the slide coordinate of the window center.
 Quick access buttons allow for selecting a certain magnification, viewing the complete image, and accessing focus levels.
-Of course there is also a navigator toolbar showing a thumbnail of the whole image and an indicator of the current section.
+Of course, there is also a navigator toolbar showing a thumbnail of the whole image and an indicator of the current section.

 Two annotation toolbars make it easy to highlight regions of interest.
 The ‘Scan Regions’ toolbar is used to prepare the next scan of a selected part of the sample.
-A quick selection of the target region generates an annotation file which is directly read by Metafer.
+A quick selection of the target region generates an annotation file that is directly read by the Metafer SCAN software.
 The ‘Annotations’ toolbar then offers a comprehensive range of tools to annotate and highlight items in the image.
-If the current image originates from an object search in Metafer, it is even possible to visualize the detected objects within their original vicinity and to group them by any obtained analysis result.
+If the current image originates from an object search enabled with the Metafer MetaCyte software, it is even possible to visualize the detected objects within their original vicinity and to group them by any obtained analysis result.

 Any view can be exported into standard image file formats (TIFF, JPG, BMP, GIF) as a snapshot.
 Snapshots may contain additional data such as a magnification ruler, annotations, FOV indications, and even a comment.
 Additionally, extracts of the image can be interactively defined or by their coordinates, and they can then be saved as a separate image.

-MetaSystems has designed a system of hybridization and imaging tools to be integrated in the routine workflow of the pathology lab.
-Core of this system is the combination of dedicated DNA probes for tissue sections with the innovative platform Metafer, a flexible and robust slide scanning system with many options.
+MetaSystems has designed a smart scanning workflow of hybridization and imaging tools to be integrated in the routine workflow of the pathology lab.
+Core of this solution is the combination of dedicated DNA probes for tissue sections with the innovative scanning facilitated by the Metafer software, merged to a flexible and robust slide scanning with many options.

-MetaSystems Probes‘ XL range of locus-specific fluorescence-in-situ DNA probes for tissue FISH gene amplifications, deletions, or translocations involved in solid tumors (e.g., ALK, EGFR, HER2/neu, MYC, and many more).
-Intense signals aid with the interpretation on tissue sections.
-The Metafer scanning platform automatically generates virtual slides in brightfield and fluorescence, acquires high resolution FISH images and provides an automatic score.
+The integrated scanning system managed by the Metafer SCAN software automatically generates virtual slides in brightfield and fluorescence, acquires high resolution FISH images and provides an automatic score.
 Equipped with an automated bar code reader and the robust SlideFeeder x80 for up to 800 samples, it can be operated in a 24/7 mode.

-- As initial step a digital brightfield, e.g. H&E slide is generated by Metafer.
+- As initial step a digital brightfield, e.g. H&E slide is generated.
 The pathologist calls up the digital slide and selects on screen the tumor region on the virtual slide that needs to be FISH-scored.